ivomachado/vscode-configure-c-compiling/README.md

 # configure-c-compiling README

 This extension was created to automate the creation of the launch.json, tasks.json files and a simple makefile for c projects.
+It Also generates the c_cpp\_properties.json that includes the mingw include paths in windows.

 ## Features

 Generates a the launch.json that enables VSCode to launch a C application and generates a task in tasks.json that compiles the source code.

-This extension has only one command: Generate Configurations and it overwrites the 3 files.
+This extension has only one command: Generate Configurations and it overwrites the 4 files.

 ## Requirements